CNeiheisel/easybuild_local/README.md

 (URL is from https://github.com/easybuilders/easybuild-easyconfigs/blob/develop/easybuild/easyconfigs/r/R/R-4.4.1-gfbf-2023b.eb)
 Replace the URL with the appropriate R GitHub file if needed.

-Move the download to the easyconfigs folder:
+Change the directory to the easyconfigs folder and move the R download:

 ```
+cd easyconfigs
-mv R/4.4.1-gfbf-2023b.eb easyconfigs
+mv R-4.4.1-gfbf-2023b.eb easyconfigs
 ```

 Open the file: